Can I use Structure Sensor (Mark II) or Structure Core for industrial purposes?

 Factory Facility Scanning

-While Structure Sensor (Mark II) can work with Canvas to capture small and medium-sized residential rooms, it is not built to capture large industrial facilities.
-Instead, we suggest looking into LIDAR-based solutions.
+While our Canvas app, powered by Apple LiDAR-enabled devices, can be used to capture small and medium-sized residential rooms, it is not built to capture large industrial facilities.
+Instead, we suggest looking into industrial LIDAR-based solutions.

 Structure Sensor (Mark II) is absolutely capable of capturing industrial equipment, but there are a few caveats to keep in mind.